Man arrested for going to work drunk, threatening arresting deputy

 Hayes was placed in handcuffs as he began to swing his arms while becoming loud and agitated, the arrest report indicates.
 Hayes' mother arrived to the scene and agreed to take Hayes home and not to return to the property.

 Later that afternoon, Hayes returned and was placed under arrest.
-While being booked into jail, Hayes told the arresting deputy that when he got of jail he was going to hurt him.
+While being booked into jail, Hayes told the arresting deputy that when he got out of jail he was going to find him and hurt him.
 As a result, Hayes was arrested on an additional charge of public intimidation.

 It was also learned that Hayes had an active warrant for DWI 2nd offense.